 c.
 Computation

-The mining royalty has two components: an ad valorem component and an operational mining margin component.
+The mining royalty has two components: an ad valorem component; and an operational mining margin component.
+As discussed below, a mining enterprise may be subject to only one of those components or to both them, depending on the mining enterprise’s sales revenues and the type of mineral product extracted.

 (1) The Ad Valorem Component

-The ad valorem component of the mining royalty is levied on mining enterprises with annual revenues from the sale of copper in excess of the equivalent of 50,000 metric tons of fine copper.
-This component of the mining royalty is levied at a rate of 1%.
+The ad valorem component of the mining royalty is levied on mining enterprises with annual sales revenues from the sale of copper in excess of the equivalent of 50,000 metric tons of fine copper.
+This component of the mining royalty is levied on gross sales revenues at a rate of 1%.
+Thus, the ad valorem component is only levied on the sale of copper.

 If, in a given taxable year, a mining enterprise has negative adjusted operational mining taxable income, the ad valorem component payable is the ad valorem component itself minus the negative adjusted operational mining taxable income.
-In this regard, adjusted operational mining taxable income is the mining enterprise’s net taxable income, as determined for income tax purposes, after applying the following adjustments:
+In other words, since the mining royalty is deducible for income tax purposes, if the adjusted operational mining taxable income is negative as a result of the deduction for the ad valorem component of the mining royalty, the deduction from gross taxable income is limited to an amount that leaves the adjusted operation mining taxable income is zero.
+Adjusted operational mining taxable income is the mining enterprise’s net taxable income, as determined for income tax purposes, after applying the following adjustments:

-(i) Add back the mining royalty component based on the mining margin (see (2), below).
+(i) Add back the operational mining margin (see V.C.6.c.(2), below).

-(ii) Subtract all income not directly attributable to the sale of mining products
+(ii) Subtract all income not directly attributable to the sale of mining products.

-(iii) Add back all the costs and expenses incurred that were necessary to generate non-mining income.
+(iii) Add back all costs and expenses incurred that were necessary to generate non-mining income.

-(iv) Add back on a pro rata basis the common expenses (i.e., those incurred to generate both mining and non-mining income) proportionately between non-mining income and the enterprise’s gross income.
+(iv) Add back the common expenses (i.e., those incurred to generate both mining and non-mining income) on a pro rata basis proportionately between non-mining income and the enterprise’s gross income.

 (v) Add back interest expenses paid or accrued during the taxable year, NOL carryforwards, and accelerated depreciation deductions claimed with respect to fixed assets.